“Known events” one of those insurance buzz words that comes up again and again, but what on earth does it mean?

 Hold on to everything: Take a record of every expense you encounter and get documented evidence or confirmation from airlines, local authorities, hotels or other businesses.

-Stay informed: It’s a good idea to have a through read of our Product Disclosure Statement before you head off.
+Stay informed: It’s a good idea to have a thorough read of our Policy Wording before you head off.
 Keeping informed will help you know where you stand when it comes time to claim.

 Stay in touch: After you initially let us know of any events, be sure to stay in touch!
 Resist any large payments until you receive confirmation that you will be covered for any major costs.
 Keep a record of your communications and we’ll be sure to do the same.